-As this green kitchen tiled wall is beside the window, the natural light ensures the deep color remains vivid thanks to the daylight shining in through the window which reflects on the glossy surface of the tiles.
-You can see more green kitchen ideas on our dedicated page.
+As this green kitchen tiled wall is beside the window, the natural light ensures the deep color remains vivid thanks to the daylight shining in through the window, which reflects on the glossy surface of the tiles.

-Black kitchens are proving to be a popular new trend right now, yet it can be tricky to get the balance of color right in the space, without it looking too funerial.
+Black and white kitchens are proving to be a popular new trend right now, yet it can be tricky to get the balance of color right in the space without it looking too harsh or funerial.

 Here, the large format slate tile provides a practical backsplash, which then continues down the wall either side of the cabinetry to act as a visual buffer for the jet black painted walls and matching furniture.

-If you need a temporary fix or can't find the tiles you love, why not try painting your existing kitchen tiles?
+If you need a temporary fix, want to save, or can't find the tiles you love, why not try painting your existing kitchen tiles?
 Depending on what material they're made from, they can be easily painted in a color (or colors) of your choice.

-'Our all-surface primer, called Intelligent ASP, allows you to use our finishes on a number of surfaces, including ceramic tiles, for an instant refresh,' explains Ruth Mottershead, Creative Director at Little Greene.
+'Our all-surface primer, called Intelligent ASP, allows you to use our finishes on a number of surfaces, including ceramic tiles, for an instant refresh,' explains Ruth Mottershead, creative director of Little Greene.
 'It provides the perfect surface on just about all walls, tiles and glass for an instant update.'

 A subway tile doesn't necessarily have to be hung horizontally.
-Try experimenting with a variety of different layouts to create a whole new look.
+Try experimenting with a variety of different layouts in your kitchen wall tile ideas to create a whole new look.

 'While picking the tile is important, it’s also really important to consider the other elements too so that it all comes together beautifully,' he adds.